Optimists across the UK had everything crossed for the first ever National Lottery draw on Saturday November 19th, 1994.

-As Britain held its breath 24 years ago today, the announcement came that seven lucky jackpot winners would each receive £800,000.
+As Britain held its breath, the announcement came that seven lucky jackpot winners would each receive £800,000.
 That made the total jackpot fund £5.6 million, slightly less than expected due to the high number of players winning smaller prizes that week.
-In its first year alone, the National Lottery raised £267 million for ‘good causes’ and £154 million for charity.
+In its first 25 years the lottery has raised £40 billion for good causes and paid out almost twice that in prize money.

-In the 24 years since that first draw, the lottery has undergone several changes, with the introduction of more draws, including ‘Thunderball’ and the twice-weekly ‘Euromillions’, a range of scratchcards, restructured prize funds and the ability to play online.
-The entertainment element of the weekly TV show was gradually scaled back as producers realised the only thing people were really interested in was the draw itself.
+Over the years the lottery has undergone several changes, with the introduction of more draws, including “Thunderball” and the twice-weekly “Euromillions”, a range of scratchcards, restructured prize funds and the ability to play online.
+The entertainment element of the weekly TV show was gradually scaled back then scrapped altogether as producers realised the only thing people were really interested in was the draw results.

 The highest jackpot to date was a massive £170 million, won by a UK ticket holder in the Euromillions draw in October this year, while in a 2012 Euromillions draw, a winning ticket bought in Hertfordshire and worth almost £64 million was never redeemed.
 It set a new world record for the biggest unclaimed lottery prize.